Zhihao-Wang16/Case-based-reasoning-method/test_data/README.md

 data_3.csv: a data frame with point samples of landslide and non-landslide locations from the study area named Waidhofen with 10 m resolution.

-attributes.rds: attributes of all study area for calculating overall similaritis
+attributes.rds: attributes of all study area for calculating overall similaritis.
 It includes:

     Geological characteristics: igneous, sedimentary, metamorphic
     Data characteristics: spatial resolution